android-sms-gateway/docs-web/docs/faq/errors.md

 ## `RESULT_ERROR_LIMIT_EXCEEDED` Error

 The `RESULT_ERROR_LIMIT_EXCEEDED` error occurs when you have reached the sending limit imposed by your mobile carrier or the Android operating system.
-This safeguard helps prevent spamming and typically triggers if you attempt to send an excessive number of messages in a short span of time.
-To prevent this, consider spacing out your message sending or contact your carrier to inquire about their message sending limits.
-For more information, see [How can I avoid mobile operator restrictions?](./general.md#how-can-i-avoid-mobile-operator-restrictions).
+This safeguard is designed to prevent spamming and typically triggers if you attempt to send an excessive number of messages in a short span of time.
+To resolve this, you can adjust the SMS sending limit on some devices by following the instructions in this guide: [How to change the SMS sending limit on Android](https://www.xda-developers.com/change-sms-limit-android/).
+Additionally, consider spacing out your message sending or contact your carrier to inquire about their message sending limits.
+For more strategies on managing sending limits, please refer to [How can I avoid mobile operator restrictions?](./general.md#how-can-i-avoid-mobile-operator-restrictions).

 ## `RESULT_RIL_MODEM_ERR` Error